Nacotchtank

 The Nacotchtank, also Anacostine, were an Algonquian Indigenous people of the Northeastern Woodlands.

 During the 17th century, the Nacotchtank resided within the present-day borders of Washington, D.C., along the intersection of the Potomac and Anacostia rivers.

 The Nacotchtank spoke Piscataway, a variant of the Algonquian subfamily spoken by many tribes along the coast of the Atlantic Ocean.
-This was due to close association and tributary relationship with the nearby Piscataway chiefdom, whose tayac (grand chief) ruled over a loose confederacy of tribes in Southern Maryland from the village of Moyaone to the south.
+This was due to close association and tributary relationship with the nearby Piscataway Confederacy, whose tayac (grand chief) ruled over a loose confederacy of tribes in Southern Maryland from the village of Moyaone to the south.

 As the neighboring Maryland colony sought land for tobacco plantations, the Nacotchtank were encroached upon and forcibly removed from their land.
 They were last recorded in the late 1600s to have taken refuge on nearby Theodore Roosevelt Island located in the Potomac River.
 Over time, the small population that was left behind after battle and disease was absorbed into the Piscataway.

 In his 1608 expedition, English explorer John Smith noted the prosperity of the Nacotchtank and their great supply of various resources.
 Various pieces of art and other cultural artifacts, including hair combs, pendants, pottery, and dog bones, have been found in excavations throughout Washington, D.C., on Nacotchtank territory.